More than 100 people are buried under rubble

 The death toll came from Deputy Prime Minister Besir Atalay, who spoke to reporters while visiting the stricken zone.
 He said the deaths occurred when two hotels collapsed.
 Another 20 people were rescued from the crumbled structures, he said.

-In all, 25 buildings collapsed, but 22 of them had been empty since a 7.2 earthquake devastated parts of eastern Turkey, including the area around Van, on October 23.
-Last month's quake killed more than 500 people.
+A total of 25 buildings collapsed, but 22 had been empty since October 23, when a magnitude-7.2 earthquake devastated parts of eastern Turkey, including the area around Van.
+Last month’s earthquake killed more than 500 people.

 Eighteen people were rescued, said CNN Turk, which had a reporter in the area.